BrandonHe/sdl_android_guides/docs/System Capability Manager/index.md

 # System Capability Manager

-The System Capability Manager was built as a universal method where capabilities will be returned for a given key (ie. NAVIGATION, VIDEO_STREAMING).
-It also alleviates the need to individually cache results that come in the Register App Interface response, or from other areas.
+The System Capability Manager is a central location to obtain capabilities about the currently connected module.
+Specific capabilities will be returned for a number of given keys (e.g. `NAVIGATION`, `VIDEO_STREAMING`).
+It also alleviates the need to individually cache results that come from the `RegisterAppInterface` response or from the new `SystemCapabilityQuery`.

-There are multiple capabilites that can be retrieved:
+There are multiple capabilities that can be retrieved:

 | Supported Capabilities |
 | --------- |